 How to Reset an Index in Pandas DataFrame

-In general, you can reset an index in Pandas DataFrame using this syntax:
+To reset an index in Pandas DataFrame:

 Steps to Reset an Index in Pandas DataFrame